camunda/camunda-docs/docs/self-managed/identity/user-guide/making-identity-production-ready.md

 [Keycloak's documentation on production configuration](https://www.keycloak.org/server/configuration-production) to make sure your Keycloak instance is production-ready.

+### Backup

+To ensure recovery is possible we recommend regularly backing up the database that supports Keycloak.
+For more information about backups, please consult the documentation of your chosen provider.

 ## Enabling TLS

 A safe and healthy exchange of secure data requires Transport Layer Security (TLS).